 When it comes to CRM software, the introduction of the SaaS model can only be compared to a revolution.
 It changed the deployment of CRM from a “procurement and ownership” model to a “subscription and outsourced services” model.

-Let’s take a look at how your business can benefit by opting for the SaaS CRM model.
+So, whether you’re a midsize company or an enterprise, let’s take a look at how your business can benefit by opting for the SaaS CRM model.

 Key benefits of SaaS CRM for your business

 SaaS operates on a pay-as-you-go method with no large upfront fees.
 You just pay a monthly or annual subscription fee to use CRM as a service.

 This is one of the reasons why SaaS is favored by smaller companies and start-ups who may not find the cash to invest into a CRM solution even if it is considered business critical.